Meningitis

 Antibiotics to kill bugs.
 Steroids to reduce damage.

-Ceftriaxone is ideal, broad spectrum, good CSF penetration, once daily.
+Ceftriaxone is preferred!
+Broad spectrum, good CSF penetration, once daily.
 But listeria resistant, and gets chelated by calcium so contraindicated if likely HDU/ICU care where calcium infusions often necessary.
 Also contraindicated in preterm infants under 41/40 corrected, and in neonates esp jaundice, acidosis, hypoalbuminaemia.
+In that case use cefotaxime.

-For listeria, amoxicillin or ampicillin for 21 days in total, plus gentamicin for at least the first 7 days.
+For listeria, amoxicillin or ampicillin for 21 days in total, but discuss using co-trimoxazole, even if not allergic!?).
+Used to give gentamicin for at least the first 7 days.

 TB meningitis is a whole different ball game.
 See NICE NG33 before administering steroids.